mayalh22/timetree/README.md

 The sizing of the canvas in managed by the resize canvases function, changing pixel size

 It is simple in aesthetic and code: not needing external libraries or frameworks

+I used gemini for help with the pause timer function and overall syntax feedback and I used copilot for help fixing indent errors